KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/psalm-23-line-by-line.md

 > *Pastures and waters, Sabbath installed by governance rather than striving.*
 > *The nephesh turned back to its veracious condition — not transformed but recognized.*
 > *Paths already-worn by lawful traversal, the centropic geometry already-there.*
-> *Valley of death-shadow — the descent required within the acclivous arc.*
+> *Valley of death-shadow — the declivation required within the acclivous arc.*
 > *Immadi — the structural Emmanuel, presence co-located with threat.*
 > *Rod against the predator-interface, staff along ma'aglei tsedeq.*
 > *Table prepared before adversaries, the reception in their facing presence.*